ZuhailiAmin/rock_vs_mine_prediction/README.md

 4. **Resource Exploration**: In industries like mining and oil exploration, identifying underwater formations helps in resource exploration and extraction.

+## What is Logistic Regression?

+### Explanation of Logistic Regression:

+Logistic regression is a predictive modeling technique used when the target variable is binary, meaning it has only two possible outcomes.
+In this project, the target variable is whether the object underwater is a rock or a mine, making it a binary classification problem.

+Logistic regression works by fitting a logistic function to the input features, which transforms the output into a probability score between 0 and 1.
+This probability score represents the likelihood of the input belonging to a certain class—in this case, either rock or mine.
+By setting a threshold, typically 0.5, the model can then classify the input into one of the two classes based on whether the probability exceeds the threshold.

+### Suitability for the Project:

+Logistic regression is chosen for its simplicity, interpretability, and effectiveness in binary classification tasks.
+It can handle both linear and nonlinear relationships between the features and the target variable, making it versatile for various types of data.
+Additionally, logistic regression provides probabilistic outputs, allowing for a more nuanced understanding of the model's predictions.

+Given the nature of the data collected from sonar readings and the need to predict discrete categories (rock or mine), logistic regression is well-suited for this project's requirements.
+Its ability to provide probabilistic predictions and its straightforward implementation make it a practical choice for classifying underwater objects based on sonar data.

 ## Steps Involved in the Project 📝

 ### Step 1: Importing Dependencies 📦